intellij-rust/intellij-rust/MAINTAINING.md

 Each non-stalled pull-request should be assigned to a reviewer, who should make sure that PR moves forward.
 However, anybody with r+ can accept any PR, if they are confident that the PR is in a good state.

+To make release creation easier, PR can be labeled by special tags (`feature`, `fix` and `internal`).
+Set suitable tag(s) if you consider that note about PR should be added to changelog.
+See more about releases in the [corresponding](#Releases) section.

 ## Upgrades